-The 10 best beaches in Samui are the main reason why the island appears on the Bucket List of so many travellers.
-With over 50 kilometres coast hosting something like 40 beaches, bays, and small coves, a tropical climate that offers a yearly temperature of about 30°C, and all the infrastructure necessary to accommodate, feed, and entertain visitors, it’s no wonder why Samui is one of the prime destinations in Southern Thailand.
+The best beaches in Koh Samui are the main reason why the island appears on the bucket list of so many travellers.
+With over 50 km of coastline hosting something like 40 beaches, bays, and small coves, there’s no shortage of choice.
+Add a tropical climate that offers a yearly temperature of about 30°C, as well as all the infrastructure necessary to accommodate, feed, and entertain visitors, and it’s no wonder that Samui is one of the most popular destinations in Southern Thailand.

 The most popular beaches in Koh Samui could not be more different from each other.
-From the long and busy Chaweng, to the short and secluded Choeng Mon, there’s a strip of sand for everyone’s taste in Samui.
-Check out our list of the 10 best beaches in Samui – it will come in handy when the time comes for you to pick your next holiday destination.
+From the long and busy Chaweng, to the short and secluded Choeng Mon, there’s a strip of sand for a wide variety of tastes in Samui.
+Check out our list of the best to make sure that you pick the one that’s right for you.

 - Ang Thong Adventure Tour